HEE - Health Enhancement

 HEE 200 K-12 Motor Learning Development: 3 Credits (2 Lec, 1 Lab)

-(Sp) This course is designed to prepare health enhancement students with the skills and knowledge to teach developmentally appropriate motor learning development and behaviors to students in the K-12 setting.
+(Sp) Majors in HEEN-BS only.
+This course is designed to prepare health enhancement students with the skills and knowledge to teach developmentally appropriate motor learning development and behaviors to students in the K-12 setting.
 This class has a field experience component.
 One credit of lab translates to 20 - 30 hours of experience throughout the semester, per university policy.
 In this course, your lab time will be spent in the gym on campus and/or in school settings in the community.

 HEE 205 Methods of Teaching Rhythms and Movement: 2 Credits (2 Lab)